quadshot/opentickets-community/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.15.0 =
+This update completely changes how the tickets are displayed to the end user.
+If you have a custom ticket template, you are going to need to update your custom template in order to be compatible.

+= 1.14.14 =
+This update repairs the php syntax problems of the last update, dealing with the script security.
+Apologies.

 = 1.14.0 =
 This update makes the Keychain extension obsolete.
 It will also enable you to update your OpenTickets Extensions using the WordPress updater.
 In addition, you will be able to browse our available OpenTickets extensions right inside your own admin.